E-commerce

 Traffic quality

-High traffic with massive bounce on a landing page may signal an off-target advertising promise.
+High traffic with massive bounce on a landing page may signal an ad promise that misses the target.

 Contribution margin